Peter Cianchette: Public sector

-Cianchette served two terms as a Maine State Representative (1996–2000) from South Portland and Cape Elizabeth and was the Republican candidate in Maine's 2002 gubernatorial election, making a credible showing.
+Cianchette served two terms as a state Representative (1996–2000) from South Portland and Cape Elizabeth and was the Republican candidate in Maine's 2002 gubernatorial election, making a credible showing.
 He served on the National Republican Committee and as the Maine General Chairman of the Bush-Cheney 2004 re-election campaign.

-Cianchette was appointed ambassador by President Bush and sworn in on May 8, 2008.
+Cianchette was appointed Ambassador to Costa Rica by President Bush and sworn in on May 8, 2008.
 He presented his credentials on June 12, 2008 and served until June 19, 2009.
 He was the 56th person to hold the position and was succeeded by Anne S. Andrew.

 Return to private sector

-After service in Costa Rica, Cianchette rejoined Cianbro as vice president of business development, announced Cianbro chairman and CEO Peter Vigue.
+After service in Costa Rica, Cianchette rejoined Cianbro as vice president of business development.

 Personal and civic life

 A community and civic activist, Cianchette served as a director on the boards of the Make-A-Wish Foundation of Maine and also served on the Republican National Committee and as director of the Greater Portland Big Brothers/Big Sisters, the Boy Scouts of America/Pine Tree Council, the Portland Chamber of Commerce, the Southern Maine Community College Foundation, YES! to Youth.
 Cianchette is an alumni initiate brother of Pi Kappa Phi fraternity.

 He lives in Maine with his wife Carolyn and their two children, Evan and Maria.

+His uncles, Carl and Chuck, were both Democratic members of the Maine Senate.
+Carl was also the final chairman of the Executive Council of Maine before its abolition.